jendatx/RealRelevantReviews/brad_nott_files/README.md

 # Overview

-**Note:** All work was done on Windows 10 within a virtual environment with the following setup
+**Note:** All work in this directory was done on Windows 10 within a virtual environment with the following setup

 * Python: 3.6
 * Tensorflow-gpu: 1.13.1